alex-piccione/chrome-extension.no-cookies/README.md

 ### Build

 Code is in TypeScript and requires to be builded.
-``tsc ...`` uses teh global installed TypeScript, while ``npx tsc`` will use the library from node_modules.
+``tsc ...`` uses the global installed TypeScript, while ``npx tsc`` will use the library from node_modules.

-We use difefrent source file and imports, so code needs to be build to create modules.
+We use different source file and imports, so code needs to be build to create modules.
-Parsel is simple and requires zero configuration , so we use it instead of the more complete  Webpack.
+_Parsel_ is simple and requires zero configuration, so we use it instead of the more complete _Webpack_.

+### Local tested

+Run the ``./build.sh`` script.
+It creates the Chrome extension "unpacked" in the _/dist_ folder.
+In Chrome add the unpacked extension simply pointing to that directory.

 ### Chrome Extension publication